Skip to content

 Armed licensing by state

 Every state that licenses armed security requires a separate firearm credential on top of the guard registration, and the requirements vary a lot — from about 8 hours of firearms training in Washington to 45–47 hours in Texas and New York.
 Two things surprise buyers most: minimum age is 21 in most states but 18 in several (Arizona, Pennsylvania, Texas, Virginia), and only some states restrict guards to open ("exposed") carry.
-Here's the landscape for the largest markets.
+Requalification cadence matters too — a permit issued years ago means nothing if the officer hasn't re-shot on schedule.
+Here's the landscape for the largest markets, with each state linked to its full license guide.

-CaliforniaBSIS Exposed Firearm Permit~14 hrs (8 class + 6 range)21Exposed, on-duty only
+CaliforniaBSIS Exposed Firearm Permit~14 hrs (8 class + 6 range)21Range requal 4× per 2-yr permitExposed, on-duty only; qualify per weapon/caliber carried

-FloridaClass "G" firearm license28 hrs + 4 hr annual21Concealed allowed on duty
+FloridaClass "G" firearm license28 hrs + 4 hr annual21Annual (4-hr requal)Concealed allowed on duty; qualify per firearm

-New YorkSpecial Armed Guard registration (+ pistol license)47 hrs + 8 hr annual21On-duty
+New YorkSpecial Armed Guard reg. (+ pistol license)47 hrs + 8 hr annual21Annual (8-hr)On-duty; qualify with the specific handgun

-GeorgiaWeapons permit + armed registration~40 hrs (24 class + 15 range)21Exposed or concealed
+GeorgiaWeapons permit + armed registration~40 hrs (24 class + 15 range)21Annual requalExposed or concealed; qualify per weapon

-North CarolinaArmed firearm registration permit20 hrs armed21On-duty (open)
+North CarolinaArmed firearm registration permit20 hrs armed21Annual requalOn-duty (open); qualify per weapon

-ArizonaArmed guard registration16 hrs + 8 hr annual18On-duty (employer-authorized)
+ArizonaArmed guard registration16 hrs + 8 hr annual18Annual (8-hr)On-duty (employer-authorized)

-New JerseySORA + Permit to Carry (employer-sponsored)SORA 24 hrs + carry qual21Employer-tied, concealed
+New JerseySORA + Permit to Carry (employer-sponsored)SORA 24 hrs + carry qual21Semiannual qual (per NJ carry rules)Employer-tied, concealed

-MarylandWear & Carry Permit16 hrs (50-round qual)21Concealed allowed
+MarylandWear & Carry Permit16 hrs (50-round qual)21Renewal qual per permit cycleConcealed allowed; qualify per weapon

+Most states do not dictate a specific caliber; instead the officer must qualify on the record with the exact firearm and caliber they carry on duty — a subtle point that matters when a provider swaps an officer's weapon.
 Firearm-training hours change and vary widely by state, and third-party sites often publish outdated or conflated figures.
-Always confirm the current requirement with the state board before relying on a specific number.
+Requalification intervals in particular drift as boards update rules.
+Always confirm the current requirement — and that each officer's requal is current — with the state board before relying on a specific number.

 Training the guard card, too